mak100186/mircroservices.observability/README.md

     - Passing reference to the containers;
 - Learn to use metrics, logging, tracing, and health checks for observability.
 - Documenting the system architecture using mermaid diagrams.
+- Dynamic port assignment for the services and passing the connnecting ports to the services.
 - Use result pattern for better error handling and logging. ref: FluentResults.
 - Using System.Text.Json for serialization and deserialization.
     - Custom converters for better serialization and deserialization.